-EDN 455 | Elementary School Student Teaching in Physical Education | 5 to 6 credits
+EDN-455 | Elementary School Student Teaching in Physical Education | 5 to 6 credits

-This student teaching experience is for the student seeking certification to teach physical education in grades K 12.
+This student teaching experience is for the student seeking certification to teach physical education in grades K-12.
 The student teacher observes and teaches for a full semester in elementary physical education classes under the guidance of a cooperating teacher, principal and college supervisor.
 Students must be accepted into the teacher education program.
 Pass or unsatisfactory grades only.

-EDN 457 | Secondary School Student Teaching | 5 to 12 credits
+EDN-457 | Secondary School Student Teaching | 5 to 12 credits

 This student teaching experience is for the student seeking secondary level teaching certification in biology, chemistry, English, history, math, music or physical education.
 The student teacher observes and teaches for a full semester in a secondary classroom under the guidance of a cooperating teacher, a principal and a college supervisor.
+Students must be accepted into the teacher education program.
 Pass or unsatisfactory grades only.

-EDN 490 | Seminar: The Teaching Profession | 1 credit
+EDN-490 | Seminar: The Teaching Profession | 1 credit

-This course is the culminating course in Mount Marty University's teacher education program.
+This course is the culminating course in Mount Marty College's teacher education program.
 During this seminar, students revisit many of the themes and issues encountered through past courses and experiences as a way to prepare for resume and cover letter writing, and the interview process.
 Students will engage in learning communities around particular professional issues of the teaching career.
 Students must be accepted into student teaching.

-ENG 103 | Composition I: The Essay | 3 credits
+ENG-103 | Composition: The Essay | 3 credits